pyllyukko/harden.yml/README.md

 * Sets strict permissions to users home directories
 * Limits permissions to various configuration files and directories that might contain sensitive content (see `permissions` tag for a complete list)
 * Clean up `/tmp` during boot
+* Removes SUID and/or SGID bits from various binaries (see `ansible-playbook --list-tasks --tags suid,sgid harden.yml` for details)

 ### Application specific